SFPC/spring2014/README.md

 Dear SFPC participants.

 This is a work in progress for School for poetic computation, Spring 2014.
-This schedule is just for SFPC participants.
+This schedule is just for SFPC participants' eyes only.
 Let's keep this just between us until we annouce teachers and guest speakers when we get everyone's confirmation.
 We will announce it on our social media sometime this week.

 We have a rock star line up of teachers and guest speakers.
 We are incredibly excited for you to meet them.
 Also keep in mind we will be shaping the program with your feedback, and there will be opportunities for you to lead a workshop or study group, which is best when it happens naturally.